Chevrolet Spark: M100 (1998–2000)

 It was released with three trim levels: E, S, and SE.
 The latter had air conditioning, wheel covers, body-colored bumpers, rear spoiler, fog lights, and a stereo, with optional features such as roof rails, power steering, central locking, electric front windows, antilock brakes, and driver airbag.
 In certain markets, it was also available with an automatic transmission.

 M150 (2000–2005)

 This facelift was designed at Daewoo's Worthing Technical Centre in England, and introduced in South Korea in late 2000, and exported from 2001.
 The front-end structure was modified to accommodate a four-cylinder engine, although the introduction of this engine, the 1.0-litre S-Tec unit, was delayed until after Daewoo's takeover by General Motors in 2002.

-The M150 is still produced by GM-Uzbekistan (previously UzDaewooAuto) in Uzbekistan.
+The M150 continued to be produced by GM-Uzbekistan (previously UzDaewooAuto) in Uzbekistan until 2018.
 The car was launched to the Russian market as the Ravon Matiz in 2016, but was soon discontinued.
 In South Korea and Japan this updated Matiz was sold under the name Daewoo Matiz II.